 Quotable quote: “Food and laughter are a universal language and the most valuable currency for making friends.”

 Make Good Art by Neil Gaiman

-Perfect for: The creative.
 Here’s why: Inspirational commencement speeches really do make a difference.
-In May 2012, bestselling author Neil Gaiman delivered the commencement address at Philadelphia’s University of the Arts, and this book is the full text of that speech.
+In May 2012, best-selling author Neil Gaiman delivered the commencement address at Philadelphia’s University of the Arts, and this book is the full text of that speech.
 It’s a great account of creativity, bravery, and strength.

 Rising Strong by Brené Brown

 Here’s why: Rejection is part of life, but it takes time to learn how to handle it.
-In this advice-filled book, Brené Brown teaches readers how to make the most out of rejections and failures that inevitably happen.
+In this advice-filled book, Brené Brown teaches readers life lessons on how to make the most out of the rejections and failures that inevitably happen.
 Reading it will make you view rejection emails in a new light.

 From Graduation to Career Ready in 21 Days: A Guide for English Majors by Alyssa W. Christensen

-Perfect for: The English major.
 Here’s why: Finding your first job after college is not easy—but that doesn’t mean it has to be impossible.
-From finding the right jobs to applying to job to making your application stand out, Alyssa W. Christensen gives crucial advice on everything a recent grad with an English major needs to thrive in the job market.
+From finding the right jobs to applying to those jobs to making your application (and cover letter!) stand out, Alyssa W. Christensen gives crucial advice on everything a recent grad with an English major needs to thrive in the job market.

 The Boy, the Mole, the Fox and the Horse by Charlie Mackesy

 Here’s why: This unlikely story of an unlikely group of friends turns into a sweet account of kindness and friendship.
-These lovely illustrations will warm are not just wonderful works of art but are also a wonderful look into the human heart.
+Plus, the book’s lovely illustrations are not just beautiful works of art but are also a wonderful look into the human heart.